 Students new to Hillsborough County Public Schools need to download and submit a paper application.

 How and when do I find out if I get an offer?

-Typically, notification is sent by US Mail in mid-February.
+Typically, notification for the first round is sent by US Mail in mid-February; the second round by the end of May.
 If an offer is extended to your child, a response to reserve your seat is required by the deadline date listed on the notification letter.

 How can I accept or decline my magnet offer?

 You can accept or decline by returning the letter you receive via U.S. Mail or by responding online.